 If you see stink bug eggs, removing them ASAP is an effective control.
 The adults can be manually picked off and the soil around the affected plants can be sprinkled with diatomaceous earth.
 There is one specific type of stink bug that the NZ Ministry of Primary Industries (MPI) is desperately trying to keep out of NZ.

 It would do unthinkable damage to our fruits and vegetables here and they are nearly impossible to keep under control if established here.
 It's called the brown marmorated stink bug and if you see spot it in your garden, please catch it and call MPI immediately!

 Most ladybirds are beneficial in the garden as they'll eat your aphids.

 However, the eggs and larvae below belong to the Harlequin ladybird which is not a native to NZ.
 Though the harlequin ladybird does eat aphids, it also preys on native insects and can be a pest to certain fruit crops.

-An annoying sapsucker, mealybugs can leave a sticky honeydew mess which will stunt plant growth, attract ants and sometimes cause sooty mould.
+An annoying sapsucker, mealybugs can leave a sticky honeydew mess which will stunt plant growth, attracting ants and sometimes cause sooty mould.

 From far away mealybugs look like white powder on your plants.
 Mealybugs can be sprayed with a homemade soap spray or a neem oil spray.

-Sapsucking scale can come in a few different colours and looks like those sucking mollusks stuck to rocks at the beach.
+Sapsucking scale can come in a few different colours and looks like those sucking molluscs stuck to rocks at the beach.
 They have a hard shell so they're pretty resistant to any sprays.

-Picking them off is an effective way to deal to them and it helps to catch them early to avoid dealing with a big infestation.
-Alternatively the infested plant can be sprayed with a neem oil spray which the scale will then ingest.
+Picking them off is an effective way to deal with them and it helps to catch them early to avoid dealing with a big infestation.
+Alternatively, the infested plant can be sprayed with a neem oil spray which the scale will then ingest.